MaterializeInc/materialize/doc/user/content/get-started/install-materialize.md

   main:
     parent: "get-started"
     weight: 16
-    name: "Install Materialize locally"
+    name: "Run Materialize in a Docker container"

 ---

-For testing/evaluation purposes, you can download the Materialize Docker image and run Materilize locally in a Docker container.
+For testing/evaluation purposes, you can download the Materialize Docker image and run Materialize in a Docker container.
 The Docker image:

 - Includes the [Quickstart](/get-started/quickstart) data source